-Skin yeast infections have been linked with elevated blood cholesterol levels.
+Skin yeast infections have been linked to elevated blood cholesterol levels.
 For instance when toenail fungus was treated, cholesterol levels were reduced.
-(British Medical Journal--1995) This of course would mean, without a doubt, the fungus contributed to the high cholesterol.
+(British Medical Journal--1995) This of course would mean the fungus contributed to the high cholesterol.

 Professor A.V.
-Costantini, former head of the WHO, in 1994 found that cholesterol binds fungal mycotoxins in the blood stream as an immune system response to these toxins.
-Get rid of the fungus and your body will not need the excess cholesterol.
+Costantini, former head of the WHO, found that cholesterol binds fungal mycotoxins in the blood stream as an immune system response to these toxins.
+Since it is possible that elevated cholesterol might be a result of the body defending itself against a fungal infection, getting rid of the fungus could potentially reduce the lipid levels too.

 People with infections of the lungs have been found to suffer from skin yeast.
 Some may even resemble skin cancer.
 (C. C. Kibbler) Candida albicans can cause diaper rash and perleche, dry red skin or cracked skin at the corners of the mouth.

 Other skin diseases like psoriasis, acne, hives, and eczema don't seem to have any relation to an internal fungus infection.
-But when people are treated for a fungal infection that have these other skin diseases, their external skin problems go away.
-There are many studies showing that psoriasis is indeed a fungal infection caused by either the fungus itself or their mycotoxins being released into the blood stream.
+But when people are treated for a fungal infection that have these other skin diseases, their external skin problems often go away.
+There are many studies showing that psoriasis can be caused by a fungal infection by either the fungus itself or their mycotoxins being released into the blood stream.
 (A.V.
-Costantini 1994) Psoriasis is supposedly incurable.
-This is just not so.
+Costantini 1994)

-C. C. Kibler goes on to prove the above paragraph by Constantini; The skin is the largest organ in the body.
+The skin is the largest organ in the body.
 It protects your insides from the outside and more importantly keeps your insides from becoming outsides.
 It also can reveal many inside health problems because it does release toxins in the form of sweat from the body.
-Skin lesions can be at times early indications of a systemic internal yeast infection.
+Skin lesions and unexplained rashes can be early indications of an internal yeast infection.

 These common types of skin yeast infections can affect other parts of the body as well.
 For example, you may have a severe case of athlete's foot and break out in a rash on the palm of your hand.
 The fungus did this by releasing mycotoxins into the blood stream, and the mycotoxins affected the palm of the hand.

 The internal problem is in most cases, preventable.
-Usually, it is caused by diet, antibiotics, steroids, birth control pills, or possible inhaling of fungal spores in the home through air conditioning systems.
+Usually, it is caused by diet, antibiotics, steroids, birth control pills, or possible inhaling of fungal spores in the home through air conditioning systems or water damaged areas.

 Many, but not all, of the dermatophytes are fluorescent.
 So if you run an ultraviolet light over the infection and it glows, it's a dermatophyte fungi.
 However not all of these types of fungi glow under ultraviolet light so this is not a very accurate test.